 How is CHF Canada’s work organized?

 CHF Canada’s national work program is delivered from all of its offices.
-The Toronto office also delivers the Ontario Region’s work program.
+Some offices also deliver services to the co-ops in their province or region.

 Where does CHF Canada have offices?